-The task of computing optimal control actions for multi-agents within POMDP requires a suitable MOT framework that provides a multi-object density as the information state for the POMDP.
-Hence, amongst various MOT algorithms, we adopt the labelled random finite set (RFS) multi-object filtering framework for its ability to: \textit{i)} conveniently provide the multi-object filtering density (that contains all information on the current set of trajectories); and \textit{ii)} address the time-varying set of labelled trajectories of the mobile objects.
-Single-agent planning with RFS filters has been studied in with unlimited FoV~\cite{beard2017void,hoang2014sensor,Ristic2010} for search and track with limited FoV~\cite{sung2021gmphd,bostrom2021sensor}, and extended to multi-agent planning using distributed fusion techniques such as generalised covariance intersection (GCI)~\cite{gostar2016,Reza2}.
+Computing optimal actions for MOT in a POMDP requires a suitable framework that provides a multi-object density for the information state.
+Amongst various MOT algorithms, we adopt the labelled random finite set (RFS) framework because it provides a multi-object filtering density that contains all information about the current set of trajectories and accommodates its time-varying nature.
+Single-agent planning with RFS filters has been studied with an unlimited FoV~\cite{ristic2010sensor,hoang2014sensor} and extended to multi-agent planning using distributed fusion \cite{Reza2}.
 However, these multi-agent planning methods are only suitable when the agents have an unlimited detection range~\cite{hoa2021distributed}.
 A multi-agent POMDP with an RFS filter was proposed in \cite{dames2017detecting} for searching and localisation, but not tracking.

-To achieve the competing detection and tracking objectives as illustrated in Fig.~\ref{fig:overall_planning_framework}, we propose a POMDP with a multi-objective value function consisting of information gains for both detected and undetected objects.
-A simple solution for competing objective functions is to weigh and add them together \cite{charrow2015active}.
+To achieve competing discovery and tracking objectives, we propose a POMDP with a multi-objective value function consisting of information gains for both detected and undetected objects, as illustrated in Fig.~\ref{fig:overall_planning_framework}.
+A simple solution for competing objective functions is to weigh and add them together.
 However, meaningful weighting parameters are difficult to determine.
-A multi-objective optimisation approach naturally provides a meaningful trade-off between the competing objectives.
+A multi-objective optimisation approach naturally provides a meaningful trade-off between competing objectives.
 To the best of our knowledge, multi-agent planning for MOT with a multi-objective value function has not been investigated.
-The first multi-objective POMDP with RFS filter was proposed in \cite{zhu2019multi} for a sensor selection problem.
+The first multi-objective POMDP with a localisation RFS filter was proposed in \cite{zhu2019multi} for a sensor selection problem.